kate102/CV/README.md

 ## Experience

+# 102 Interiors London - Oct 2011 -
+I singlehandedly created a bespoke kitchen design and build company incorporating my experience in customer service as a graduate trainee for John Lewis, my attention to detail as a programmer and my extensive experience and contacts from property development.
+I designed and built the website and established a workable, repeatable model based on exclusivity, communication and my experience of being a working mother of 4.
+From the first kitchen in October 2011 we were fully booked for up to 24 months in advance.
+I encouraged a positive collaborative environment where project planning was key, and each trade was respected and given the time and materials to complete the task that they were given.
+Testing and checking and implementing ongoing maintenance solutions meant that each phase could be successfully signed off before the next phase started.
+We won customer service awards from Houzz, build quality awards from London Build Control and were featured in magazines such as Elle Decoration.

-Financial Times Information - Senior Programmer Sept 1997 – March 2001
+# Financial Times Information - Senior Programmer Sept 1997 – March 2001
 • Senior Programmer - Primarily using C++, SQL and Perl scripting to receive financial data from worldwide sources, parse and store, manipulation and analysis for the world financial markets.
 • Responsible for system design, coding, documentation, client meetings, systems testing and implementation

-fidessa (formerly royalblue) – Senior Programmer Sept 1995 – Sept 1997
+# fidessa (formerly royalblue) – Senior Programmer Sept 1995 – Sept 1997
 • Senior programmer
 • Primarily writing bond and equity trading systems for the London financial markets,
 • Programming,C, C++, smalltalk, SQL, data manipulation, including Front End and Back End development

-Telecommunications & Management Systems – Senior Programmer Sept 1993 – Sept 1995
+# Telecommunications & Management Systems – Senior Programmer Sept 1993 – Sept 1995
 • From junior programmer
 • Primarily writing bond and equity trading systems for the London financial markets
 • Programming, C, C++, data manipulation